In a well-run organization, each role has a single orientation; they either support individual customers or they support the market.

 - Product Manager says: “Which other banks are asking us about this?
 I thought the regulators are still discussing it.”

 It’s worth noting above that our Citibank account executive immediately generalized from her one account to the entire market.
-Entirely reasonable from her perspective, since she spends all of her time with this one account, and a good way to signal urgency.
+Entirely reasonable from her perspective, since she spends all of her time with this one account, and it's a good way to signal urgency.
 But savvy product people are listening for precisely this linguistic shift from ‘one’ to ‘many’.

 Our product manager has segment-wide questions to consider: